lordlabuckdas/mangapy/README.md

 to run:

-> python3 -m pip install -r requirements
+> python3 -m pip install -r requirements.txt
+>
 > python3 mngascraper.py

 (would advise running in a virtual env)